schizyfos/Commognition/README.md

 (3) It is reasonable to hold onto this reference even when theorizing AI.
 Individual agentic approach with LLMs are not enough for this (Bengio, https://lawzero.org/en/research).
-Summary: Reference allows us to remain on the field of science even in everyday life (Everyday Life).
+Summary: Reference allows us to remain on the field of science even in everyday life.

 (4) This brings us closer to the real feasibility of Rényi's dream (Rényi):